dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/toggleBtwnScrptsBlockdAndAllowdAtBraveShield/fromBraveBrowserVersion0.64_afterBBIssue2565/README.md

       &nbsp;

 ```
 PS!
-The shortcuts could be, for example: Shift-Ctrl-Cmd-Alt-'.
+The shortcuts could be, for example Shift-Ctrl-Cmd-Alt-'.
 ```